Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 If you need some help finding a tank, I recommend checking out the Fluval Flex.
 I've had good experiences with Fluval products, and there is a lot I like about this particular aquarium.
 For one, it's got a unique design that really pops, especially compared to a standard, boring rectangular aquarium.

 I like how the filtration and lighting assembly are contained within the back of the aquarium, which makes things a little neater and much more attractive.
 I also like that it's a bit larger.
 This is actually a 12-gallon tank, so you'll have a bit more space while still maintaining a reasonable footprint.

 Building a Tank from the Ground Up

 Tank kits are very popular for good reason.
 They provide everything you need to assemble an aquarium in one package, minus the fish and the water of course.
 Fish tank kits come in sizes from under one gallon, all the way up to 55 gallons.
 They are an easy and economical way to get into the aquarium hobby.

-Start out with a basic glass or acrylic tank and a hood, and from there choose your filter, heater and other accessories.
-This allows you to build a custom setup, without limitations based around the design of the aquarium kit manufacturer.
+Start out with a basic glass or acrylic tank and a hood, and from there choose your filter, heater, and other accessories.
+This allows you to build a custom setup, without limitations based on the design of the aquarium kit manufacturer.

-This is smart and fun way to create exactly the kind of Betta tank you want.
+This is a smart and fun way to create exactly the kind of betta tank you want.